Inspection outcome: Standards met

 Principle 2.
 Staff

 The pharmacy has enough team members to manage its workload effectively.
-Its team members do the right training for their roles and the services they provide.
-And they do ongoing learning to keep their knowledge and skills up to date.
-They have a regular formal review of their progress.
-And team members can raise any concerns that they have.
+And team members do the right training for their roles and the services they provide.
+They do ongoing learning to keep their knowledge and skills up to date.
+And they have regular formal reviews of their progress.
+They are able to raise any concerns they have.

 Principle 3.
 Premises

-The pharmacy’s website gives people information about the pharmacy and the prescribers it uses.
-So, people can check who prescribes their medicines.
-The premises are very clean and tidy and have more than enough space for team members to safely carry out their work, and the pharmacy is kept secure from unauthorised access.
+The premises are clean and tidy and has more than enough space for team members to safely carry out their work.
+And the pharmacy is kept secure from unauthorised access.

 Principle 4.
 Services, including medicines management